ninanina19/Olympic-Analysis-Project-03/README.md

 ![image for q09](images/q09.PNG)

 <!--------------------------------------- Q.10 ------------------------------------------->
-#### Q10 Find the Ratio of male and female athletes participated in all olympic games.
+<h4 id="q10"> Q10 Find the Ratio of male and female athletes participated in all olympic games </h4>

 ```
 with